 Contact Dr. Garland

-For more information about my part-time psychotherapy practice in Salt Lake City, UT, click here or call 801-441-3160.
+For more information about my part-time psychotherapy practice, click here or call 801-441-3160.
 You may also contact me via the form below.